Russia's Lavrov says time has come to upgrade nuclear, conventional arms

-MOSCOW Russian Foreign Minister Sergei Lavrov was quoted on Sunday as saying that the time had come for his country to modernize its nuclear and conventional arsenals.
+MOSCOW Russian Foreign Minister Sergei Lavrov was quoted on Sunday as saying that the time had come for his country to modernise its nuclear and conventional arsenals.

 (Reporting by Gabriela Baczynska; Editing by Andrew Heavens)